 Use an external daylight switch as normally installed in a lantern that can be controlled to turn on and off through software of the flasher/lampchanger, or via an adjustable hardware such as potentiometers;

-Place a portable light meter sensor beside the daylight switch so these two components are aligned at the same plane and in close proximity.
+Place a portable luxmeter sensor beside the daylight switch so these two components are aligned at the same plane and in close proximity; other sensor placement may be used where necessary to obtain actual ambient light level measurement.
 The daylight switch is normally oriented either north or south (avoid east or west direction) to avoid problems with rising and setting sun;

-Monitor the light meter readings around dusk in the evening;
+Monitor the luxmeter readings around dusk in the evening;

-At the desired daylight switch setting level per Section 5.3 turn on the light via hardware or software adjustment of the daylight switch;
+At the desired daylight switch setting level per Section 5.3 turn on the lantern light via hardware or software adjustment of the daylight switch;

 Repeat this step in the next morning around dawn.
-Turn off the light at desired light level.
+Adjust the lantern light to turn off at desired ambient light level.

-Alternate systems & POWER consideration
+AlternatIVe METHODS AND POWER considerationS

 Real-Time Clock (RTC)